 The assembly and installation of the plant required close collaboration between members of the Granite Products team and technicians from supplier Berkshire Engineering Supplies Ltd (BES) and local power company, Jersey Electricity.
 Head of Health and Safety for the Brett Group and the local Health and Safety Committee ensured the safety of everyone involved, in both the installation and future use of the plant, was paramount.

-The new fully-computerized plant comprises a main loading tower, with a 2m3 planetary mixer, two loading heads and a half-wet facility, and a secondary loading head with a 0.5m3 mixer supplying wet mixed concrete for the collect market.
+The new fully-computerized plant comprises a main loading tower, with a 2m3 planetary mixer, two loading heads and a half-wet facility, and a secondary loading head with a 0.5m3 mixer supplying wet mixed for the collect market.
 Aggregate is held in eight hoppers – four 50t covered hoppers feed the main tower directly via a weigh belt, while a further four 25t hoppers can feed either the main or secondary tower via a reversible weigh belt.

 These hoppers are supplied by a 55m-long aggregate pre-feeding conveyor and shuttle conveyor with a loading hopper down on the quarry floor.
 “Taking aggregate from its source in this way reduces the need for loading shovel transport and consequently reduces fuel usage,” explains Mike Cowan, Site Manager at Granite Products.